Attorney Occupational Tax Information

 Click here to File and Pay Now on myconneCT!

 Visit myconneCT to make an electronic payment.
-After logging in to myconneCT, find your tax account on the Summary screen, select the Make a Payment link, and choose your payment method.
+After logging in, locate your tax account on the Summary screen, select the Make a Payment link, and choose your preferred payment method.

-- Pay by Credit Card or Debit Card: You may elect to pay your tax liability using a credit card (American Express®, Discover®, Master Card®, Visa®) or comparable debit card.
+- Pay by Credit Card or Debit Card: You may choose to pay your tax liability using a credit card (American Express®, Discover®, Master Card®, Visa®) or comparable debit card.
 A convenience fee will be charged by the credit card service provider.
-You will be informed of the amount of the fee and may elect to cancel the transaction.
+You will be informed of the fee amount and may choose to cancel the transaction.
 Your payment will be effective on the date that you make the charge.

-At the end of the transaction, you will be given a confirmation number for your records.
+At the end of the transaction, you will receive a confirmation number for your records.
 As a reminder, even if you pay electronically, you must still file your return by the due date.
 Tax not paid on or before the due date will be subject to penalty and interest.

 To be considered timely, an electronic funds transfer (EFT) payment must be initiated on or before the original due date of the return.